 The police unit has a tough job.
 Their successes are spectacular, as in the case of the recent demolition of a hotel along the Amalfi coast.
 UOSAE reports, however, that in the summer of 2003 there were twice as many cases of illegal construction (300) in Naples than just a year earlier.
 Of more concern than just the numbers is the kind of building undertaken without a permit.
 Most cases used to involve the clandestine garage or maybe an additional balcony out back and away from the street.
 Now, entire houses are going up, and they are not always that easy to spot.
 Much of the land considered ideal for a house or villa is along the Posillipo coast and hill or on the Camaldoli hill in back of the city, territory that is still off the beaten track and hidden away from public view.
 The city of Naples already employs squads of volunteers to walk around and report back on what they find.
 The city now plans to employ satellite technology—high–resolution spies in the sky to spot offenders.

-to build way out in some God–and copforsaken, serene
+build way out in some God–and copforsaken, serene bit of

-bit of wilderness.
-Who wouldn’t want to live amidst
+wilderness.
+Who wouldn’t want to live amidst the natural

-cement” from spilling into that marvelous area is a
+“wild cement” from spilling into that marvelous area is

-that the city legally forgave an awful lot of unnecessary and
+the city legally forgave an awful lot of unnecessary and

 the legal battle over a condono is still going